evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/StaticStateChangeError.md

 title: "StaticStateChangeError"
 ---

-Represents an error that occurs when a state-changing operation is attempted in a static context.
+Represents an invalid bytecode/contract error that occurs when a state-changing operation is attempted in a static context.
 This error is typically encountered when a contract attempts to modify the state during a static call.

 Static state change errors can occur due to: